Configure the max worker threads Server Configuration Option

 When all worker threads are active with long running queries, SQL Server might appear unresponsive until a worker thread completes and becomes available.
 Although this is not a defect, it can sometimes be undesirable.
 If a process appears to be unresponsive and no new queries can be processed, then connect to SQL Server using the dedicated administrator connection (DAC), and kill the process.
 To prevent this, increase the number of max worker threads.

-The max worker threads server configuration option does not take into account threads that are required for all the system tasks such as Availibility Groups, Service Broker, Lock Manager, and others.
-If the number of threads configured are being exceeded, the following query will provide information about the system tasks that have spawned the additional threads.
+The max worker threads server configuration option does not limit all threads that may be spanwed in the system.
+Threads required for tasks such as Availibility Groups, Service Broker, Lock Manager, or others are spawned outside this limit.
+If the number of threads configured is being exceeded, the following query will provide information about the system tasks that have spawned the additional threads.

 SELECT s.session_id, r.command, r.status, r.wait_type, r.scheduler_id, w.worker_address, w.is_preemptive, w.state, t.task_state, t.session_id, t.exec_context_id, t.request_id FROM sys.dm_exec_sessions AS s INNER JOIN sys.dm_exec_requests AS r ON s.session_id = r.session_id INNER JOIN sys.dm_os_tasks AS t ON r.task_address = t.task_address INNER JOIN sys.dm_os_workers AS w ON t.worker_address = w.worker_address WHERE s.is_user_process = 0;